czbiohub-sf/yogo/docs/recipes.md

 #### Running many images from disk

 When running many images from disk, most likely you want to run them quickly.
 In this case, you want to load / preprocess images in the background and collate them into a batch before you feed it to YOGO.
-I suggest using a PyTorch [Dataset](https://pytorch.org/docs/stable/data.html#torch.utils.data.Dataset) and [DataLoader](https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader).
+PyTorch's [Dataset](https://pytorch.org/docs/stable/data.html#torch.utils.data.Dataset) and [DataLoader](https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader) are great.
 Implementing a dataset for your needs is very easy, and the PyTorch dataloader is very easy to tune to your needs.
 You may also be able to use one that I've already written if your use case is one of these:

 - [Loading images and image paths (`image_path_dataset.py`)](https://github.com/czbiohub-sf/yogo/blob/main/yogo/data/image_path_dataset.py)

 `ImagePathDataset` will load and return the image and path to the image.
 The image path can be useful, so we include it here.
 Of course, you can also just ignore it if you only want images.
 Also note the creation of the `DataLoader`.
 It's very short, and tuning it to your system can speed up inference by a huge amount.
-I highly suggest you read the `DataLoader` documentation.

 - [Loading images and labels (`yogo_dataset.py`)](https://github.com/czbiohub-sf/yogo/blob/main/yogo/data/yogo_dataset.py)